-- Most injectable and infused drugs when a licensed medical provider gives them - Certain oral anti-cancer drugs - Drugs used with some types of durable medical equipment (like a nebulizer or external infusion pump) - Intravenous Immune Globulin for use in the home - Certain drugs you get in a hospital outpatient setting (under very limited circumstances) - Most renal dialysis drugs and biological products (page 44)
+- Most injectable and infused drugs when a licensed medical provider gives them. - Certain oral anti-cancer drugs - Drugs used with some types of durable medical equipment (like a nebulizer or external infusion pump) - Intravenous Immune Globulin for use in the home

+- New!
+FDA-approved pre-exposure prophylaxis (PrEP) medication for HIV prevention - Certain drugs you get in a hospital outpatient setting (under very limited circumstances) - Most renal dialysis drugs and biological products (page 44)